oneness-personal-development/oneness-personal-development.github.io/index.markdown

 members_gallery:
   - image_path: /assets/images/bo.jpg
     title: "Bo, Founder & Facilitator"
     excerpt: "Bo enjoys connection.
 He believes connection gives purpose and meaning to our lives.
-He also believes, and has demonstrated, that a T-Group consisting of twelve individuals can ultimately unite as one."
+He also believes, and has demonstrated, that twelve individuals in a T-Group can ultimately connect as one."

   - image_path: /assets/images/andrew.jpg
     title: "Andrew, Facilitator"